 $170 per group (up to 25 students)

-- take part in a practical guided workshop to generate powerful questions for research
+- take part in a facilitated hands-on workshop in our computer lab, generating powerful questions for research and exploring online resources

 Embark on a journey of discovery at the State Library

 Held in the inspiring heritage setting of Australia's oldest public library, our school excursions offer students a uniquely immersive, enriching experience, encouraging return visits and life-long learning.
 The Library has provided free access to information and education since 1856, and we invite students to become part of history as they tour the breathtaking dome and view our historic collections.
 All tours and workshops are developed by experienced teachers, aligned to the Victorian Curriculum and facilitated by expert staff.